travco/postcss-extend/README.md

 ### Defining Placeholders

 With `@define-placeholder`, you associate a rule set with a placeholder selector, which you will later extend with concrete selectors.
-It (and its other aliases) can only be extended if it's already been declared in the document, and *cannot be extended-out-of*.
+It (and its other aliases) can only be extended if it's already been declared in the document, is at the root-level (not inside anything) and *cannot be extended-out-of*.

 You can also use its aliases: `@define-extend` or `@extend-define`.